raulsaavedr/firefox_update/README.md

 Features:
 1) Automatically detects the system core (32bits or 64bits)
 2) Works for install and for update
-3) Manage the versions of firefox and erase the old firefox zip files
+3) Automatic detection of firefox versions
-4) IM

 # How to use

-For use the script verify you must verify that the name of the file is check_firefox and then execute ./check_firefox or source check_firefox in bash shell.
+For use the script execute <code>./check_firefox or source check_firefox</code> in bash shell.